 Assessing the variety of services you have which you wish to integrate, is the next step.
 This will allow you to prioritise each integration you need to make, but also help you identify the more siloed technologies you might have in the business, that need moving to a more manageable and/or safer environment.

-Once you have clear set of priorities and objectives you can use a next generation iPaaS to connect up each service and create a single view from which to manage and understand how each service is working and performing.
+Once you have clear set of priorities and objectives you can use a Integration Service Provider such as ONEiO to help you connect up each service and create a single view from which to manage and understand how each service is working and performing.
 This is highly effective for hybrid ecosystems where you have a broad mix of cloud and on-premise technologies, as the Integration Hub is agnostic to where each solution is hosted.

-Once your next gen iPaaS is in place and you have a set of high functioning integrations in place.
+Once your Integration Automation platform (aka Next generation iPaaS) is in place and you have a set of high functioning integrations in place.
 You can begin looking at further migrating your most fragile services to the cloud, safe in in the knowledge that you Integration Hub will ensure your migration doesn’t lead to any data loss or broken configuration.
 It is a totally safe method for migrating services and maintaining working integrations!

 Get in touch?